 Advocacy Days, part of the Advocacy Partnership Project, are held during each legislative session to involve self-advocates and families in the legislative process, giving them opportunities to make their voices heard by their legislators and to have an impact on policy and budget legislation that affects the services and supports available to them.

-We traveled to Olympia on March 6th and 13th to meet with Legislators and advocate for you!
+Travel to Olympia with us to meet with Legislators and advocate for the following:

-Having a job means that individuals with Developmental Disabilities can be incredibly productive citizens, contributing to our economy by paying taxes, while also providing valuable services.
-Being gainfully employed provides self-esteem and helps individuals work toward being self-supporting.
-Join some incredible self-advocates, families and employment service providers from Community Employment Alliance (CEA) as we ensure that supports are available to all those who need them.
-A rally was held at the capital at noon.
+Having a job means that individuals with DD can be productive citizens, contributing to our economy by paying taxes, while also providing valuable services.
+Being gainfully employed builds self-esteem, but our state still allows people with disabilities to be paid sub-minimum wages, as little as 2 cents an hour!
+Join self-advocates, families and employment service providers from Community Employment Alliance (CEA) as we work to make wages equitable.
+CEA will hold a rally in the capital right afterwards.